-War between Pandavas and Kauravas is imminent and the dialogue takes place in the centre of the battlefield, right before the beginning of the Kuruksetra’s battle: Arjuna is confused and torn by moral dilemmas after noticing that among the enemy’s army there are his relatives, teachers and friends.
-Arjuna seeks advice from Krishna, which reminds him his duties as a kshatriya (i.e. a warrior) through the exposition of philosophical and religious concepts.
+The Bhagavadgītā is a Hindu sacred text consisting of a dialogue between Arjuna, a hero son of the god Indra, and his charioteer Krishna, an incarnation of the divine principle.
+The war between the Pandavas and Kauravas is imminent and the dialogue takes place in the middle of the battlefield, right before the beginning of the Kurukshetra’s battle; Arjuna is confused and torn by moral dilemmas after noticing that among the enemy army there are some of his relatives, teachers and friends: he then seeks advice from Krishna, which reminds him his duties as a kshatriya, i.e. as a warrior, through the exposition of spiritual and philosophical concepts.

 Krishna assists Arjuna: